-For many dogs, the act of getting a nice bath and a good hair cut is not exactly a relaxing trip to the spa.
-It's often stressful for them to be in a different environment at the salon, and they may not behave as well as they do at home.
-This is why many professional groomers operate in a home-like environment, and why many pet parents opt to perform dog grooming at home.
+For many dogs, grooming isn't exactly a relaxing trip to the spa.
+It's often stressful for them to be in a different environment at the groomers, and they may not behave as well as they do at home.
+This is why many professional groomers tend to operate in a home-like environment, and why many pet parents opt to perform dog grooming at home.

-These dog grooming tips and tricks will help you get your dog looking its best at all times, without forcing it to leave the house.
+These dog grooming tips and tricks will help you get your pup looking its best, without forcing it to leave the house.

 Prepare your supplies before you begin grooming.

-You are going to want these on hand when you begin the session, because the dog may become unruly once you start the process.
-Towels, brushes, scissors, trimmers, and clippers should be available when you start dog grooming at home.
+You're going to want these on hand when you begin the session, because your dog may become unruly once you start the process:

 Know how frequently your dog needs to be brushed or bathed.

-Unlike humans, dogs do not need to be bathed on a daily basis.
+Dogs don't need to be bathed as often as humans.
 Different breeds will have different brushing schedules, which can vary from daily to weekly or even monthly.
 Most dogs need a bath every three weeks unless they get into mischief sooner!

 Invest in high-quality grooming equipment, including a fast-drying towel.